1234max/multivendorbitcoinmart/README.md

 composer install
 ```

-install MySQL (add a dedicated user for scam), then init database with the provided scripts:
+install MySQL (add a dedicated user for MultiVendorBitcoinMart), then init database with the provided scripts:

 ```bash
 for sql_file in app/install/*.sql; do mysql -uroot -p < $sql_file; done